 2. Team Building.
 The goal of every team building event is to build "esprit de corps" or team morale.
 Unfortunately, some well intended team building events actually have the exact opposite effect.
 For example, one meeting I participated in required everyone to wear ridiculous costumes as part of the “mandatory” team building event.
-Believe me, this group which consisted of very senior salespeople were not excited in the least.
+Believe me, this group which consisted of very senior salespeople were not that excited in the least.

 Conversely, one of the best team building events I have seen was based upon the TV show Survivor.
 At the beginning of the meeting, each attendee received a different colored bandana that signified which “tribe” they belonged to.
 Throughout the meeting after each presentation, random tribal representatives were brought up to answer questions about the previous presentation in attempt to win points.
 Prizes (cash and gift cards) were given out to the members of the top two teams.
 Consequently, everyone in the room paid very close attention to each presentation and took copious notes.
 The competition (and camaraderie) was fierce!